 - Do not put guests’ coats or bags on your beds.
 If there is even one bedbug on a coat or scarf, there is a danger of it migrating into your bedding.
 If space is limited, put a sheet or spare blanket over the bed, and launder it immediately after the visit.

-- Clean the front closet of all other clothing, and use it only for guest's coats and belongings.
-After the visit, thoroughly vacuum the closet and dispose of the vacuum bag immediately after cleaning.
+- Clean the front closet of all other clothing and use it only for guest's coats and belongings.
+After the visit, thoroughly vacuum the closet and dispose of the vacuum bag, outdoors, immediately after cleaning.

-- As guests to place their shoes on a mat by the door.
-After your party guests leave, you can clean the mat thoroughly.
+- Ask guests to place their shoes on a mat by the door.
+After your guests leave, you can clean the mat thoroughly.

 - Attractive slipcovers over furniture will protect your couches, and they can be immediately laundered and dried at high heat after your guests leave.